melexis/sphinx-coverity-extension/README.rst

     - `Comment`: Coverity defect last Comment
     - ...

 This `col` option is optional.
-If the `graph` option is used, the table won't be generated.
-If the `graph` option is not used, default columns are used to generate the table.
-The defaults are: `CID,Classification,Action,Comment`.
+If the `chart` option is used, the table won't be generated.
+If the `chart` option is not used, default columns are used to generate the table, i.e. `CID,Classification,Action,Comment`.

 width
 -----